National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 [RECORD](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001885)
 (REporting of studies Conducted using Observational Routinely-collected health Data) is appropriate [@benchimol_2015].
 The most detailed is STaRT-RWE [@wang_2021].
-Protocol Pad attempts to collect the information in the process of doing the research that you will need at the end, for publication.
+Protocol Pad:RWE attempts to collect the information in the process of doing the research that you will need at the end, for publication.

 (Predictive models, machine learning, and AI have their own checklists as well.)